 PFM challenges can be found all throughout the cycle.
 There is a disconnect between planning and budgeting functions.
-Budgets are incremental and not based on evidence nor consultation with service providers.
-Budgets are therefore not aligned with needs.
+Budgets are incremental, with some consultation with line ministries to discuss needs and budget execution, which is considered for next year budget allocations.
+Budgets are typically not aligned with needs.
 There are several bottlenecks to budget execution, including: (i) lack of clear procurement guidelines and rules, which can create inefficient and expensive procurement (e.g. drugs); (ii) late timing of the supplementary budget leading to delayed implementation of the revised budget; (iii) dated financial rules, which are not fit for purpose, particularly around advances and travel allowances; (iv) inflexible budget rules which do not allow re-allocation of funds between budget lines during the year to reflect changing needs; and (vi) low capacity and quantity of financial management staff.